 However, they are not the easiest platforms to learn.
 You can spend a lot of money on PPC buying the wrong traffic, which doesn’t convert.

-    If you’re serious about getting into scaling your dropshipping store via PPC, I recommend you either hire a PPC manager or follow a guide.
+If you’re serious about getting into growth strategy and scaling your dropshipping store via PPC, I recommend you either hire a PPC manager or follow a guide.

 Here are guides for each of the major PPC platforms:

 Finally, if you’re really savvy, you can find individual website owners with content related to your niche, and pay them to display your products.
 If that tickles your fancy, try this:

 You’ve come a long way if you’re been following this whole guide!
 You learned how to find a product and a supplier, how to open and run your store, and now how to scale it so you make more money with less effort.

 Scaling a store and having a sound growth strategy is all about finding ways to be more efficient: Spending money more efficiently, using your time more efficiently, our improving your store’s processes.

 I hope you've learned a lot and feel prepared to go out and start your dropshipping business!
 If you have any questions or concerns, feel free to contact us.